amcginlay/eks-demos/doc/07-push-to-ecr/README.md

   --output text
 ```

-NOTE the generated repo name should match our exported variable APP_ECR_REPO.
+NOTE the generated repo name output by the above command should match our exported variable APP_ECR_REPO.

 Push the Docker image to ECR repository.
 ```bash